How can you tell if your child is ready?

 - Desire – be the first one to indicate a desire and willingness to stay alone.
 Children who are easily frightened or express an unwillingness to stay alone are probably not ready for this responsibility.

 - Responsible – be showing signs of accepting the responsibility and being aware of the needs of others.

 - Makes Choices – be able to consider alternatives and make decisions independently.

 - Communicates Openly – be able to talk easily with you about interests and concerns.
 Good parent-child communication is needed to ensure that any fears or problems that arise because of staying alone can be quickly discussed and dealt with.

-Children who are able to get ready for school on time, solve problems on their own, complete homework and household chores with a minimum of supervision, remember to tell you where they are going and when they will be back are demonstrating some of the skills they need to care for themselves.
-For many children these abilities begin to appear between the ages of 10 - 12.
+Children who can get ready for school on time, solve problems on their own, complete homework and household chores with a minimum of supervision, remember to tell you where they are going and when they will be back are demonstrating some of the skills, they need to care for themselves.
+For many children these abilities begin to appear between the ages of 10 – 12.

 - Safety – the neighborhood in which you live

 - Help – the availability of adults nearby

 - Time – how long your child will be alone.

 If your neighborhood is unsafe, if there are no adults nearby to call in case of emergency or if your child must remain alone for a very long time, it is best to continue to use some form of child care even if your child seems ready to stay alone.